testardou/PacketFeeder/README.md

 ## 🧪 **Testing Lab Used During Development**

-To build and validate Treat My IDS, a minimal yet realistic laboratory environment was configured.
+To build and validate Packet Feeder, a minimal yet realistic laboratory environment was configured.
 It runs on a physical server using QEMU/KVM and managed through **virsh**.

 ### **Lab Architecture**